 Addiction is a brain disorder.
 It is not a lack of discipline or a moral issue.
 Brain training works to normalize what is dysfunctional.
 This type of work builds a strong foundation for recovery and relapse prevention

 In the brain, the reward network or pleasure network is the same as the addiction network.
 (This includes the amygdala and hippocampus).
-Addictive drugs (methamphetamine, cocaine, alcohol, etc.) change the network dynamics by introducing neurophysiological imbalance.
+Addictive drugs including alcohol change the network dynamics by introducing neurophysiological imbalance.

 We deal with many kinds of addictions, including alcohol, cocaine, sex-addiction, and gambling.
 Although there are many profiles in addiction, very often the individual with addictive traits shows a low power EEG, where the therapeutic potential stimulation is above average.